rekha-balan/azure-docs-test2-pr.nl-NL/articles/biztalk-services/biztalk-release-notes.md

 * Organizational accounts are supported:
   * **Scenario**: You registered a BizTalk Service deployment using a Microsoft account (like user@live.com).
 In this scenario, only Microsoft Account users can manage the BizTalk Service using the BizTalk Services portal.
 An organizational account cannot be used.
   * **Scenario**: You registered a BizTalk Service deployment using an organizational account in an Azure Active Directory (like user@fabrikam.com or user@contoso.com).
 In this scenario, only Azure Active Directory users within the same organization can manage the BizTalk Service using the BizTalk Services portal.
 A Microsoft account cannot be used.
-* When you create a BizTalk Service in the Azure classic portal, you are automatically registered in the BizTalk Services Portal.
+* When you create a BizTalk Service, you are automatically registered in the BizTalk Services Portal.
-  * **Scenario**: You sign into the Azure classic portal, create a BizTalk Service, and then select **Manage** for the very first time.
+  * **Scenario**: You sign into Azure, create a BizTalk Service, and then select **Manage** for the very first time.
 When the BizTalk Services portal opens, the BizTalk Service automatically registers and is ready for your deployments.
     See [Registering and Updating a BizTalk Service Deployment on the BizTalk Services Portal](https://msdn.microsoft.com/library/azure/hh689837.aspx).

 ### <a name="august-14-update"></a>August 14 Update